Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 ## Contact

-If you have any questions or need further assistance, feel free to open an issue or contact us.
+If you have any questions or need further assistance, please open an issue or contact me.

 ## File Structure

-- `assign_speed_limits.py`: Script to assign speed limits to crash points using ArcPy.
+- `assign_speed_limits.py`: Script to assign speed limits to crash points using ArcPy within ArcGIS Pro.